Published By Janet Gershen-Siegel at September 11th, 2018

 Rapid Advance offers standard, select, and preferred loans.
-For standard loans: $5,000 – $1 million available.
-Terms: 4 to 12 months.
+For standard loans, terms are 3 to 60 months.

 Your company must have annual revenue of $120,000 or more.
 You must have a personal FICO Score of 580 or better.
 Minimum time in business: 2 years.
 1.16 to 1.30 factor rate.

 For select loans: $15,000 – $1 million available.
 Terms: 6 to 15 months.
 You must have annual revenue of $240,000 or more.
 Must have personal FICO Score of 620 or better.
 Minimum time in business: 3 years.
 1.12 to 1.31 factor rate.

 For preferred loans with Rapid Advance: $15,000 – $200,000.
 Terms: 9 to 18 months.
 You must have annual revenue of $240,000 or more.
 Must have personal FICO Score of 660 or better.

 Minimum time in business: 6 years.
 You must have minimum bank balance of $10,000 or more.
 Borrowers must have at least 10 deposits from 5 different sources every month.
 1.11 to 1.25 factor rate.

 Advantages are a few choices for loan types.
 Maximum amounts available are high.
 Disadvantages are minimum bank balance requirements are fairly high.
 Annual revenue requirements are also high.

 Fortunately, there are numerous alternatives.
 And the best one of all is building business credit!
 Business credit is an asset which can help your small business in years to come.